What Is a Continuous Glucose Monitor (CGM)?

 1. The Sensor:

 A sensor is a thin, flexible wire (electrode, or filament) covered in a bio-compatible material (to camouflage the sensor from the immune system so it’s accepted by the body).
 The sensor sits just under the skin.
 It’s inserted using an automatic insertion device, including an introducer needle (which is removed after insertion, leaving the sensor behind); the sensor is then held in place by an adhesive patch, in much the same way that an insulin pump infusion set is held to the skin.
 Once in place, the sensor is the part of the system that actually measures (“senses”) glucose levels, taking a glucose reading every 5 minutes.
-Sensors are disposable: one is worn for 6 or 7 days (depending upon the manufacturer) and then thrown out.
+Sensors are disposable: one is worn for 6 to 10 days (depending upon the manufacturer) and then thrown out.

 2. The Transmitter: